 Agents with Commercial Property Southwest Florida, LLC, an alliance member of Cushman & Wakefield, recently negotiated the following sales and leases.
 All properties are in Fort Myers unless otherwise noted...read full article

-Agents with Boback Commercial Group in Fort Myers recently closed the following leases...read full article
+Agents with Premier Commercial, Inc., in Naples recently closed the following sales and leases in Lee and Collier counties...read full article

 If you’re going to name a restaurant after one of the great inventors of the 20th century, it behooves you to be a bit inventive yourself.
 In downtown Fort Myers, the owners of The Firestone have outdone themselves, from concept to cuisine.